-On October 21, 2020, we entered into a service agreement with Mr. Donnerstein under which he was engaged to serve as our active Chairman of the board.
-In consideration for his services, Mr. Donnerstein is entitled to a monthly fee of \$3,000 (plus VAT) which will be increased to \$10,000 (plus VAT) following this offering.
-Mr. Donnerstein was granted 556,820 options to purchase ordinary shares under our Option Plan.
-In addition, subject to the completion of this offering, we will pay Mr. Donnerstein a one-time IPO bonus in the amount of \$50,000 (plus VAT) and will grant additional options to purchase 266,216 ordinary shares, with an exercise price per share equal to the average closing share price on the Nasdaq over the first 30 calendar days following this offering.
-Such options will vest one-half following 12 months from the completion of this offering and the balance on quarterly basis during the following 24 months.
+On October 21, 2020, we entered into a service agreement with Mr. Donnerstien under which he was engaged to serve as our active Chairman of the board.
+In consideration for his services, Mr. Donnerstien is entitled to a monthly fee of US\$ 3,000 which will be increased to US\$ 10,000 subject to achieving valid order backlog milestone.
+In addition, Mr. Donnerstien was granted 12,655 options to purchase Ordinary Shares under our Option Plan.